-SERVICE AREAS ACTIVITIES AND SERVICE LEVELS Lighting There are over 16,000 street lights within the City that are maintained by SA Power Networks.
-Ongoing reviews occur on the adequacy of existing street lighting to identify needs for upgrading of infrastructure with respect to on ground lux levels and associated classification.
-There are 4,400 Council owned street lights in suburbs that include Mawson Lakes, Walkley Heights, Gulfview Heights, Springbank Waters and John Street Salisbury.
-Council is responsible for the maintenance of these lights.
-Council also owns and is responsible • Ensure Public Lighting is of suitable type, with the General Classification of PR5 for pedestrian access on street and PP5 for new shared use paths. for the maintenance of 830 mains powered lights in total and a further 120 solar lights.
-Power for public lighting is purchased as part of a combined contract with State and other Local Government agencies.
-Replacement of defective lights and repairs of damaged infrastructure is undertaken on a yearly cyclical inspection basis or upon community request.
-Council is undertaking a LED Street Light Replacement program, costing \$6M, reducing energy use by 40% and provide a safer street environment.
+- Ongoing reviews occur on the adequacy of existing street lighting to identify needs for upgrading of infrastructure with respect to on ground lux levels and associated classification. - Ensure Public Lighting is of suitable type, with the General Classification of PR5 for pedestrian access on street and PP5 for new shared use paths. - Replacement of defective lights and repairs of damaged infrastructure is undertaken on a yearly cyclical inspection basis or upon community request. - Council is undertaking a LED Street Light Replacement program, costing \$6M, reducing energy use by 40% and provide a safer street environment.